AffanIndo/dotfiles/README.md

 # dotfiles
 This is my Linux setup.
-Every folder except "windows/" is managed using GNU Stow.
+Every folder except "windows" is managed using GNU Stow.

 ## How To Install
 * Clone this repo directly to your home folder.